uccser/cs-field-guide/csfieldguide/chapters/content/en/network-communication-protocols/sections/application-level-protocols.md

 Confused?
 Let’s go back to the shop:

-> Sales Rep: "I’d like to replace this dented can of soda with barcode number 123-111-221 with this one, that isn’t dented"
+> Sales Rep: "I’d like to replace this dented can of soda with barcode number 123-111-221 with this one, that isn’t dented."
 >
-> Shop Keeper: "Sure, that has now been replaced"
+> Shop Keeper: "Sure, that has now been replaced."

 A PUT request adds a new resource to a server, however, if the resource already exists with that URI, it is modified with the new one.

-> Sales Rep: "Here, have 10 more cans of lemonade for this shelf"
+> Sales Rep: "Here, have 10 more cans of lemonade for this shelf."
 >
-> Shop Keeper: "Thanks, I’ve now put them on the shelf"
+> Shop Keeper: "Thanks, I’ve now put them on the shelf."

 A DELETE request does what you’d think, it deletes a resource.

 > Sales Rep: "We are no longer selling ‘Lemonade with Extra Vegetables’, no one likes it!
 Please remove them!"
 >
-> Shop Keeper: "Okay, they are gone".
+> Shop Keeper: "Okay, they are gone."

 Some other request types (*HTTP methods*) exist too, but they are less used; these are TRACE, OPTIONS, CONNECT and PATCH.
 You can [find out more about these](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) on your own if you're interested.